adnanbaysal/st-backend/README.md

 ### Django ###
 When running the API with `--profile runserver`, the port for the API is 1337.
-If the API is run with `./manage.py runserver`, the default port is 8000, but it can be changed with the `--port` option of `manage.py`.
+If the API is run with `./manage.py runserver`, the default port is 8000, but it can be changed to 1337 with `manage.py runserver 0.0.0.0:1337`.
 For the following, the port is assumed to be 1337.
 Under this assumption, the base url for Django backend (API) is http://localhost:1337.

 * For Django Admin UI, go to http://localhost:1337/admin